Cumulative Games: Who is the current player?: Cumulative Games

-\begin{proposition} For all $\om$ with $a(\om)\in\A$, set $\re(\om, 2, a) = (-a,a)$ and $\re(\om,1,a) = (a,-a)$.
-If utilities are identity, i.e. $u_i(\C,\p) = C_i$, then any sequence of play gives the same utility as zero-sum Cumulative Subtraction, as reviewed in Observation~\ref{ex:cumsub_special}, and in particular, the optimal play strategies are identical. \end{proposition} \begin{proof} Obvious. \end{proof} Note that the cumulation part of a heap position is not used in modelling Cumulative Subtraction as self-interest.
-This should be put into contrast with the motivating examples, Example~\ref{ex:auc} and (in particular) Example~\ref{ex:cumrew} in Section~\ref{sec:auc}.
-Let us introduce a central terminology in this context.
+\begin{proposition} For all $\om$ with $a(\om)\in\A$, set $\re(\om, 1, a) = (a,-a)$ and $\re(\om,2,a) = (-a,a)$.
+If utilities are identity, i.e. $u_i(\C,p) = C_i$, then any sequence of play gives the same utility as {\sc Zero-sum Cumulative Subtraction}, and in particular, the optimal play strategies are identical. \end{proposition} \begin{proof} {\sc Zero-sum Cumulative Subtraction} is reviewed in Observation~\ref{ex:cumsub_special}, and the assertion follows. \end{proof}

+We have arrived at motivating examples towards the modeling of Section~\ref{sec:valout} and the main results.
+Sometimes it is possible to model one and the same ruleset in different ways, by for example rearranging the rewards and utilities.
+For the purpose of the next property, we include the utility-map into the notion of a ruleset.

+\begin{property}[Self-interest] A ruleset is \emph{self-interest} if the utility map is identity, with respect to terminal player cumulations.
+That is, for each player $i$ and each heap $h$, $u_{i,h}(C_{i,h},p)=C_{i,h}$, independent of the current player $p$.\end{property}